 For example, during my research on the Brazil plant for this article I discovered that BMW, Harley Davidson, Ducati, MV Agusta, Honda, Yamaha, Suzuki and Kawasaki all have plants in the country to avoid the heavy import taxes.

-As of 2019 Brazil was the 8th largest market for motorcycle sales and it would simply be impossible for Triumph or any other motorcycle producer to compete price wise if they were having to add 30% import duty.
+As of 2019 Brazil was the 8th largest market for motorcycle sales and it would simply be impossible for Triumph or any other motorcycle producer to compete price wise if they were having to add the 30% import duty onto the price e tag.

 Does anyone care that their Kawasaki Z900 or Z650 is made in Thailand rather than Japan?
 How about Yamaha’s XSR700 only being made in France?
 Maybe if you own one these you see it as a bonus.